qixin5/ssFix/README.md

 ## Running Example

 We provide an example for you to test ssFix.
-Please do the following for testing.
+Please do the following.
 ```
+0. Copy expt0/candidate/ssFix/plausible/Lang_21.java to your code database.
+1. Use Cocker to index the file (refer to section "Index new files" in https://github.com/qixin5/cocker).
-1. Build ssFix (if you haven't done so).
+2. Build ssFix (if you haven't done so).
-2. cd to the test directory under your ssFix directory.
+3. cd to the test directory under your ssFix directory.
-3. Untar the compressed project `Lang_21_buggy.tar.gz` by running
+4. Untar the compressed project `Lang_21_buggy.tar.gz` by running
 `tar zxf Lang_21_buggy.tar.gz` (if you haven't done so).
-4. Test if ssFix's code search works using the instructions shown earlier.
+5. Test if ssFix's code search works using the instructions shown earlier.
-5. Run `./run_lang21`.
+6. Run `./run_lang21`.
-6. Wait for ssFix to finish, and check the log file `lang21_log`.
+7. Wait for ssFix to finish, and check the log file `lang21_log`.
 ```
 If you find that the log file `lang21_log` contains a line that starts with "Found Plausible Patch at", it means the test was successful.

 ## Any Questions?

-Please contact Qi Xin via qx5@cs.brown.edu.
+Please contact Qi Xin via qxin6@gatech.edu.